eelregit/jax_cosmo/design.md

 >>> jax.grad(likelihood)(nz)
 (0.5346, 0.1123 )
 ```
-where what is the returned is the gradient of the redshift object.
+where the gradient of the redshift object in returned.

 In general, this container mechanism can be used to aggregate a bunch of
 parameters in one place, in a way that JAX knows how to handle.